ericpgreen/ghr/workshops/datascience/ds1.md

 ---
 layout: page
 title: Workflows
-subtitle: Donuts and Data Science 1
+subtitle: I Eat Data Science for Breakfast 1
 ---

 ### About this Session